pauls1024/ultrasonic-theremin/worksheet.md

 		sleep(1)
 	```

 1. To finish off, you need to send the pitch over to Sonic Pi, and reduce the sleep time.
+You might also want to add a couple of print lines, these help you to see what is going on when the program is running.
+And it might be good if the SonicPi stops playing sounds when you have moved your hand away ... so lets only send data to Sonic Pi when the program calculates a pitch within a sensible range (eg between 40 and 125)

 	```python
 	from gpiozero import DistanceSensor